2016fendouzhilu/Muse-CGH/README.md

 #### Muse can generate human-lick English handwriting from text.
 Its algorithm will connect the strokes of adjacent characters in a word, using randomness to ensure that every character is unique in the rendering result.

 ##### The following photo shows some rendered text printed on a paper.
-As you may agree, it's quite pretty and vivde:
+As you may agree, it's quite pretty and vivid:

 ![alt tag](Printed.jpg)